AdaCore/spark2014/lrm/source/subprograms.rst

-   subtype whose elaboration evaluates one or more nonstatic expressions (thereby, in effect, declaring one or more anonymous constants) may be an input of subprogram if one or more of those anonymous constants may be used in determining the final value of an output of the subprogram.
+   subtype whose elaboration evaluates one or more nonstatic expressions (thereby, in effect, declaring one or more anonymous constants) may be an input of subprogram if one or more of those anonymous constants may be used in determining the exit value of an output of the subprogram.
 The name of the type or subtype acts, in effect, as a name for those anonymous constants.
 In the case of an anonymous subtype, this principle is repeated and the name of the enclosing named entity takes on this role (in addition, in the case of a named object declaration, to its normal role as the name of the declared object).]

-   As a special case, a global item or parameter is also considered an input if it is deemed to have no observable effect on any output of the subprogram but is only used in determining a **null** value.
-Such a **null** value can only be specified using a an explicit ``null_dependency_clause`` in the Depends aspect of the subprogram (see :ref:`depends-aspects`).

 .. centered:: **Verification Rules**